How to ensure extended, trouble-free operation of your car’s air conditioning system.

 - Blocked air flow through the Condenser and Radiator

-- Visible signs of Refrigerant oil stain at the compressor, hoses, pipes or fittings.
+- The visible signs of Refrigerant oil stain at the compressor, hoses, pipes or fittings.

 - Loose or faulty compressor mounting brackets